Atticus29/dataJitsu/specs.md

 - [ ] Add more passes

 # Completed TODOs
+- [x] Add test for starting and stopping an annotation
 - [x] Add test for cancelling annotation (making sure certain buttons are and are not visible)
 - [x] Add guard jump
 - [x] Add advantages to moves list